garry-clawson/robot_programming/README.md

 1. Copy the `LCAS/CMP9767M` project from step 1 into the `/src` folder of your new workspace (`catkin_ws/src`)

-1. Fork the contents of this[robot_programming](https://github.com/garry-clawson/robot_programming) repository and clone into the `catjkin_ws/src` folder.
+1. Create a folder called `grape_bunch_counter` within your `catjkin_ws/src` folder.
+Fork the contents of this[robot_programming](https://github.com/garry-clawson/robot_programming) repository and clone into the folder (this will be your *package* for the project). *Note: The `images` folder is not required and can be deleted and is only used for this README.md document.*

 1. Now you have all the files you require to run the project.
 We need to complete the `catkin_make` process.
 To do this `roscd` to get the head of the files, then `cd ..` out of the `devel` folder.
 You should now be in the `catkin_ws` folder.
 Use `catkin_make` to build your project.